KirikaeLabs/UCHIKOMI/README.md

 * **m**: Modification frequency.
 * **b**: Density of bug-fix commits (identified via commit message heuristics).
 * **a**: Contributor count (to identify knowledge silos or fragmentation).

-## Project Roadmap

-### Phase 3: High-Throughput Extensions (In Progress)
-* **Incremental Analysis:** Implementation of a persistence layer to cache file metrics based on Git OIDs.
-Only modified files will be re-parsed in subsequent runs.
-* **Streaming Output:** Transition from a unified JSON object to Newline Delimited JSON (NDJSON) to support streaming results and lower peak memory usage.
-* **SIMD Optimizations:** Exploring SIMD-accelerated scoring and string matching for commit message filtering.

 ## License